drug-design/course/docs/chapters/molecular-similarity.md

 ### Example of Ligand-Based Approach Limitation
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-Below, two very similar structures are shown Caffeine differs from Theophyllin purely by a methyl group, a very small change overall.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/example-ligand-based-approach-limitation-64a24fd4'><i class='fa fa-play' aria-hidden='true'></i></button>Below, two very similar structures are shown Caffeine differs from Theophyllin purely by a methyl group, a very small change overall.
 Still, RNA binding is decreased by a factor of 10,000, which would not be expected based on the molecular similarity principle.
 If we ignore the interactions with the receptor, we cannot explain this difference.
 *[nce]: New Chemical Entity: a compound not previously described.